gold/mediainfo/README.md

 The original binary program's [docs](https://manpages.ubuntu.com/manpages/focal/man1/mediainfo.1.html) provide usage details.

 Unlike the original program, this Deno module sets the default output to be JSON.

 Therefore, if you omit the `--Output=<format>` option, the output will be JSON.
-However, you can override the format with either XML or TEXT
+However, you can override the format with either, HTML, XML, or TEXT

 The syntax varies somewhat when used with this Deno module.
 The following examples will illustrate.

 ## Examples